 Understanding Pressure

-Pressure is the force applied perpendicular to the surface of an object per unit area over which that force is distributed.
-It is a critical concept in physics, engineering, and meteorology.
+Pressure is the force applied perpendicular to the surface of an object per unit area.
+It is fundamental to fluid mechanics, weather systems, engineering applications, and many industrial processes.

 Key Units